 Business licenses can vary greatly depending on the location and nature of the business.
 Some common types of business licenses include:

-1. General Business License: This is a basic license required for most Texas Businesses to operate within a specific jurisdiction, such as a city or county.
+1. General Business License: This is a basic license required for most businesses to operate within a specific jurisdiction, such as a city or county.

 2. Professional and Occupational Licenses: These licenses are specific to certain industries or professions, such as healthcare, construction, real estate, or cosmetology, and are typically issued by state licensing boards or agencies.